intelops/external-docs/content/capten/1.0.0/3-setup/installation/_index.en.md

 Before Updating the dns,please make sure to configure the domain name in the `capten.yaml` as specified [here](../configuration/_index.en.md)

-Update the domain Name in dns as specified in the `capten.yaml` and also lbip [capten-lb-endpoint.yaml](https://github.com/intelops/capten/blob/main/config/capten-lb-endpoint.yaml)
+Update the domain Name and lbip in dns as specified in the `capten.yaml` and in`capten-lb-endpoint.yaml`

 The DNS entry update allows users to access applications like Grafana and Loki through the specified domain.